godotengine/godot-website/collections/_article/gles2-and-gdnative-progress-report-3.md

 C# faced the same problems, as inheriting a Godot base class would mean that those are already valid to use, with or without a "script class" inheriting from them.
 For that matter so called "instance binding data" fields have been added to the core [`Object`](https://github.com/godotengine/godot/blob/f2df8c94b2e5ba6c4eee3515d1d30f36194ca803/core/object.h#L487) class, which can be used to store data for language bindings for each object.

-In practice, the most common use case is to create wrapper objects (which contain a field that points to the actualy object) in the langauge binding, then Godot will keep track of the objects lifetime and will notify the scripting language when the Object gets destroyed.
+In practice, the most common use case is to create wrapper objects (which contain a field that points to the actually object) in the language binding, then Godot will keep track of the objects lifetime and will notify the scripting language when the Object gets destroyed.
 This makes for nicer code for the programmer.

 The PR implementing the API for this for NativeScript can be found [here](https://github.com/godotengine/godot/pull/16514).